isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2152.md

 ---
-title: Pasteurisation Equipment/ Plant
+title: Sterilizer Equipment
 permalink: /productivity-solutions-grant/solutionrepo/solution2152
 ---

 ### Description

-Milk pasteurizer machine to eliminate pathogenic bacteria harmful to health, and preserve milk quality as much as possible.
+A machine that eliminates harmful microorganisms and pathogens for healthy growth of produce, e.g. Autoclave or steam steriliser for seed, soil or media treatment.

 ### Details of Solution